tampham47/challenges/README.md

 10. Store `API_PATH` to a constant, maybe in future we might want to save it `config` file, to keep all components consistency.
 11. A new donation cannot store in DB well, because content-type is missing when calling a request, I added it.
 12. Add normalize.css to make sure that the website will be displayed the same across browsers.
+13. This website has been tested on 3 browsers: Chrome, Safari and Brave.

+Thank you for giving me an interesting test.